Installing on Red Hat and CentOS

 If Java 8 packages are not available in your distro repositories, you need to download and install it from Eclipse Temurin.

-OpenKM currently only works with Java 8, so once the installation process is completed, verify the default version is Java 8:
+OpenKM currently only works with Java 8, so once the installation process is complete, verify that the default version is Java 8:

 # java -version